 1. Not using a tripod when necessary

-2. Using Manual Focus
+2. Using manual focus

 Now, here’s where the problem begins.
 Beginner photographers often struggle with fitting everything into the frame.
 By everything, we mean the subject and its surroundings you want to capture.
-Beginners tend to crop out some parts of the subject from the frame in order to fit everything which is a big mistake.
-For example, while capturing a long shot of a person, you might cut off the limbs or top of the head so that the background fits perfectly within the frame.
-Sometimes, the main subject goes out of focus while the background gets in focus.
+Beginners tend to crop out some parts of the subject from the frame to fit everything, which is a big mistake.
+For example, when taking a long shot of a person, you may intentionally crop off their limbs or the top of their head to make sure the background fits perfectly within the frame.
+Sometimes, the main subject goes out of focus while the background remains the same.

 4. Not paying attention to the background

-7. Capturing Symmetrical Landscapes
+7. Capturing symmetrical landscapes

-8. Being strict with the posing
+8. Being strict with posing

 Do you think being a photographer is hard?
 Well, being a subject is equally challenging.
 As a portrait photographer, when you request a friend or an acquaintance to model for you, certain expectations naturally come into play.
-Chances are the person might be camera shy or doesn’t know how to pose, or maybe the person is camera shy.
-In such cases, if you ask the person to pose in a certain way that might make him uncomfortable, that discomfort passes on to the photos.
+Chances are the person might be camera shy or doesn’t know how to pose.
+In such cases, if you ask the person to pose in a way that might make him uncomfortable, that discomfort passes on to the photos.

 9. Using the same settings all the time

 Another major blunder that a photographer can make is using the same settings for clicking all types of photos.
 This happens when a photographer gets good results from a certain photography setting.
 Then the photographer starts using similar settings to click every time.
 This is a very bad thing to do in the photography industry as different shots require different camera settings or at least some kind of variation depending on the demand of the photoshoot.

 10. Breaking the photography rules

 It is considered that in the photography world, breaking the rules gives you amazing results.
 But there’s more to it than meets the eye.
-In order to break the photography rules, you have to know them in the first place.
+To break the photography rules, you have to know them in the first place.
 A lot of times, beginner photographers, without knowing all the rules of photography, break them intentionally or unintentionally.

 11. Staying in a box